sijanbroo/Portfolio/README.md

 ## Deployment

 Build the site and deploy the generated `dist` directory to any static host (Vercel, Netlify, Cloudflare Pages, GitHub Pages).

-## License

-MIT — change or add a LICENSE file if you need a different license.

----

-If you want, I can also: tidy package.json scripts, add a production-ready metadata (Open Graph/SEO), or create a quick deploy config for Netlify/Vercel.